 He led the design teams that created the Rover 2000 and SD1 models, and the Triumph Stag, TR6 and TR7.
 He was appointed chairman of BL technology in 1979, and oversaw a series of ECV (energy conservation vehicle) concepts that used advanced aerodynamics and lightweight materials to reduce fuel consumption.
 This was many years before the likes of VW released their Bluemotion series.

 He was passionate about car safety and even in his retirement he campaigned the government to legislate against unnecessarily thick windscreen pillars that he felt gave modern cars dangerous blindspots.

-It is terribly ironic that it was due to injuries sustained in a collision between his bicycle and a van two weeks ago that led to his passing.
+It is somewhat ironic that his death was due to injuries sustained as a result of a collision between his bicycle and a van.
 Known as a brilliant, modest and hard working engineer, he will surely be remembered as one of Britain’s most skillful automotive heroes.